The

 acquired this artifact in an eBay auction.

-Only one other
+Only one

-was made on an episode of the television show, I Dream Of
+That sighting was made on an episode of the

-Jeanie.
-In one episode a model exactly like this one is
+one episode a model exactly like this one is

-Major Nelson's office.
-When
+seen in Major Nelson's office.
+When one

-considers that only four of these models were constructed, it is
+considers that only four of these models were

-surprising that one made it on the set of the 60s television show.
+on the set of the 60s television show.

 |